gajus/deadlink/README.md

 });
 ```

+#### Special Case

-There is one special case when a valid response can be rejected.
-The response is rejected if `Content-Type` is `text/html` and content length is larger than 5MB.
+There is one special case when promise for a valid response can be rejected.

+It is rejected if `Content-Type` is `text/html` and content length is larger than 5MB.
 Deadlink is storing the response of `text/html` in case `resolveFragmentIdentifierURL` will be referring to the said URL in future.
-If you foresee this as an issue, [raise a ticket](https://github.com/gajus/deadlink/issues).
+If you foresee this as an issue, [raise an issue](https://github.com/gajus/deadlink/issues) stating your use case.

 ### Resolving Fragment Identifiers

+The API for resolving fragment identifiers (URLs with a hash and a corresponding ID element in the resulting document) is virtually the same.

 ```js
 deadlink.resolveFragmentIdentifierURL('http://gajus.com/#foo');